 1. When You Have High Home Office Expenses

 This is a big one.
 Here’s how it works.
-Let’s say you have a weekend job that turns into a business.
+Let’s say you have a job you do on the weekend and it turns into a business.
 You can take a write-off for the expenses related to the use of your home for business use, but be careful.
 The expenses can include property tax, mortgage expense or rent, utilities, insurance and even depreciation.
 But to take those deductions, the property must be used exclusively and regularly as the principal place of business.
 That means you can’t use the space for any other reason at any other time.
 And this space can’t be for your investment research or hobby either.
 It must be a bona fide business.
 This issue is explained in detail in IRS Publication 587.

 2. When You Hire Family